We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(E log V) where E is the number of edges and V is the number of vertices, due to the Dijkstra's algorithm.
+Time Complexity: O(E log N), where E is the number of edges and N is the number of nodes because Dijkstra's algorithm is run three times.
+Space Complexity: O(N + E) for the graph representation and distance arrays.

 Solution